-It sounds so final, so ominous —- like the last stop on the subway.
-So I’ve decided to give up on the word retirement and simply call it a “career change.”
-If anyone asks, I’m not retiring I’m “transitioning.” ( just to another occupation . . . not another sex. )
+It sounds so final, ominous —- like the last stop on the train.
+So I’ve decided to delete the word retirement and simply call it a “career change.”
+If anyone asks, I’m not retiring, I’m “transitioning.” ( just to another occupation . . . not another sex. )

 Now I realize that starting out in a new career, I can’t expect the same level of compensation or benefits.
 The great news is that the government has graciously offered to subsidize my senior-life crisis with a modest check each month to help offset the costs associated with the career change.

 The problem with retirement

 My main problem now is to figure out just what I want to transition to, that is, what shall my new occupation be?
 The choices are overwhelming, but I’ll have to narrow them down to a select few.
 Perhaps, I should stick with those in which I have some interest.

 Couch warmer is my current position and, if I do say so myself, I’m pretty good at it.
 I should be after all these years.
 I actually wore out the last couch just by sitting.
 Yeah . . .
 I’m that good at it.
 But, I’ve been doing it for so long its really getting kind of boring.

 I could become a professional blogger.
 I’ve been playing with this idea, but when I really look at the good bloggers, they all have a facet that my writing doesn’t have . . . something interesting to say!
 At this point I’ve been playing with my websites for three years and I’ve made about $600 bucks. $200 bucks a year isn’t going to be much of a help.
 In fact, it just pays for the hosting and website costs.
 I guess I can write this idea off the list.